jeog/TOSDataBridge/README.md

 In most cases you'll want more than a single value: use the **`TOSDB_GetStreamSnapshot< , >(...)`** and **`TOSDB_GetStreamSnapshot[Type]s()`** calls.
 The concept is similar to the **`TOSDB_Get...`** calls from above except they return containers(C++) or populate arrays(C) and require a beginning and ending index value.
 The C calls require you to state the explicit dimensions of the arrays( the string version requires length of the string buffers as well; internally, data moved to string buffers is of maximum size TOSDB_STR_DATA_SZ so no need to allocate larger than that).

 DateTimeStamp is dealt with in the same way as above.
 If NULL is not passed it's array length is presumed to be the same as the other array so make sure you pay attention to what you allocate and pass.
-The C++ calls are implemented to return either a vector of different types or a pair of vectors(the second a vector of DateTimeStamp), depending on the boolean template argument. **Please review the function prototypes in tos_databridge.h and the Glossary section below for a better understanding of the options available.**
+The C++ calls are implemented to return either a vector of different types or a pair of vectors(the second a vector of DateTimeStamp), depending on the boolean template argument. **Please review the function prototypes in tos_databridge.h, and the Glossary section, for a better understanding of the options available.**

 > **IMPLEMENTATION NOTE:** Internally the data-stream tries to limit what is copied by keeping track of the streams occupancy and finding the MIN( occupancy count, difference between the end and begin indexes +1\[since they're inclusive\], size of parameter passed in).
 For C++ calls that return a container it's possible you may want the sub-stream from index 5 to 50 but if only 10 values have been pushed into the stream it will return a container with values from index 5 to 9.
 Therefore you should use the GetStreamOccupancy call mentioned in the above section, check the returned object's size, use its resize method(s), or pass an explicit array to one of the C calls if relying on an object of certain size(length).
 If you choose the latter keep in mind the data-stream will NOT copy/initialize the 'tail' elements of the array that do not correspond to valid indexes in the data-stream and the value of those elements should be assumed undefined.